-PURPOSE: Hepatic resection affords the best hope of survival for patients with colorectal carcinoma metastatic to the liver.
+PURPOSE: PURPOSE:Hepatic resection affords the best hope of survival for patients with colorectal carcinoma metastatic to the liver.
 However, recurrences are observed in about 60 percent of patients after curative hepatic resection.
 The purpose of this study was to examine the prognostic factors of patients undergoing curative hepatic resection for colorectal metastases.

-METHODS: Between April 1984 and September 1997, 168 patients underwent curative hepatic resection for colorectal metastases.
+METHODS: METHODS:Between April 1984 and September 1997, 168 patients underwent curative hepatic resection for colorectal metastases.
 The clinicopathologic factors studied for prognostic value were gender, age, primary site, nodal status of primary tumor, time of metastases, preoperative serum level of carcinoembryonic antigen, hepatic tumor size and distribution, number of metastases, type of hepatic resection, resection margin, presence of micrometastases in resected specimen and microscopic fibrous pseudocapsule between the hepatic tumor and surrounding hepatic parenchyma, nodal status of hepatoduodenal ligament, adjuvant regional chemotherapy, and perioperative transfusion.

-RESULTS: The overall survival was 42 percent at three years and 26 percent at five years, including a 3.5 percent 60-day surgical mortality rate.
+RESULTS: RESULTS:The overall survival was 42 percent at three years and 26 percent at five years, including a 3.5 percent 60-day surgical mortality rate.
 Thirty-one percent of patients had micrometastases located at a median distance of 3 mm from the metastatic tumor edge.
 Presence of microscopic fibrous pseudocapsule was observed in 28 percent of patients.
 Univariate and multivariate analyses showed that significant prognostic factors for survival were nodal status of primary tumor, number of metastases, resection margin, microscopic fibrous pseudocapsule, and adjuvant regional chemotherapy.

-CONCLUSIONS: We conclude that 1) hepatic resection is effective in select patients with colorectal metastases; 2) adequate resection margin and adjuvant regional chemotherapy can improve outcome; and 3) microscopic fibrous pseudocapsule may offer additional postoperative information as an independent prognostic factor.
+CONCLUSIONS: CONCLUSIONS:We conclude that 1) hepatic resection is effective in select patients with colorectal metastases; 2) adequate resection margin and adjuvant regional chemotherapy can improve outcome; and 3) microscopic fibrous pseudocapsule may offer additional postoperative information as an independent prognostic factor.

 © The ASCRS 1999